JohannesBuchner/UltraNest/paper.md

 UltraNest computes conservative uncertainties on $Z$ and the posterior weights.
 Several Reactive NS explorers are run which see only parts of the tree, specifically a bootstrapped subsample of the root edges.
-For each sample, each explorer estimate a weight (0 if it is blind to it), and an estimate of the evidence.
+For each sample, each explorer estimates a weight (0 if it is blind to it), and an estimate of the evidence.
 The ensemble gives an uncertainty distribution.

-The bootstrapped integrators is an evolution over single-bulk evidence uncertainty measures and includes the scatter in likelihoods (by bootstrapping) and volume estimates [by beta sampling; @Skilling2004].
+The bootstrapped integrators are an evolution over single-bulk evidence uncertainty measures and includes the scatter in likelihoods (by bootstrapping) and volume estimates [by beta sampling; @Skilling2004].